dominiksalvet/ux430ua-jack-volume/README.md

 sudo make install INSTALL_DIR=/opt
 ```

-In case of uninstalling from a custom installation directory, do not forget to use this variable as well.
+In case of uninstalling from a custom installation directory, this variable is not required; the uninstaller automatically detects where the installation directory is.

 ## License